... "and here are tonight's top stories."

 - Mentioned on a fake SNL commercial for a photo studio specializing in taking cell phone pictures of men's penises.
 Seth Meyers' testimonial ends with him saying, "You're welcome, Martha Stewart."

-- Platonic Life Partners: He often refers to Amy Poehler as his "best friend" and even signs off each of his solo Weekend Update segments by tapping the desk where she used to sit.
+- Platonic Life Partners: He often refers to Amy Poehler as his "best friend" and during his Weekend Update run even signed off each of his segments by tapping the desk where she used to sit.

 - Sibling Rivalry: There was a time when Seth and his brother, Josh, were on rival sketch shows.
 Seth was on Saturday Night Live and Josh was on MADtv.
 Seth even used a commentary section on Weekend Update (remember, this is back when he was just a cast member and not a Weekend Update anchor) to talk to his dad and told him to stop watching his brother on MADtv and pay attention to him.